micaellabien18/classroom-portal/README.md

 - HTML5
 - CSS3

-**Note:** This is unmodified first-year coursework, demonstrating my foundational web development skills from that period.
+**Note:** This represents my foundational web development skills from first year and remains as originally submitted.
+I plan to refactor and improve this project in the future as I continue learning.